floooh/oryol/code/Modules/Gfx/README.md

 between different resources and their memory layout is very rigid and must be defined upfront.

-So basically, the way resources and their relationships are defined in the Oryol Gfx module is a compromise between keeping the whole system simple, the requirements of modern 3D APIs, and the restrictions of the low-end APIs (WebGL and OpenGLES2).
+So basically, the way resources and their relationships have been designed in the Oryol Gfx module is a compromise between keeping the whole system simple, the requirements of modern 3D APIs, and the restrictions of the low-end APIs (WebGL and OpenGLES2).